custom-cards/upcoming-media-card/README.md

 | <img src="https://imgur.com/gKHbplv.jpg" alt="Screenshot 1" width="250"> | <img src="https://imgur.com/mA7cdZv.jpg" alt="Screenshot 1" width="250">

 ## Features:
-* Poster and banner views.
+* Poster, banner, and fanart views.
 * Almost everything can have its color changed with any css color value.
 * 12 or 24 hour display for times.
 * Anything beyond a week will display the date.